IPCS INCHEM Home

 SPILLAGE DISPOSAL CLASSIFICATION & LABELLING

 Evacuate danger area!
+Remove all ignition sources.
+Consult an expert!
 Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance.
-Remove all ignition sources.
+Do NOT let this chemical enter the environment.
+Do NOT wash away into sewer.
 Cover the spilled material with foam.
 Collect leaking and spilled liquid in covered containers as far as possible.
 Absorb remaining liquid in sand or inert absorbent.
 Then store and dispose of according to local regulations.
-Do NOT wash away into sewer.
-Do NOT let this chemical enter the environment.

 According to UN GHS Criteria